hyperledger/iroha/CONTRIBUTING.md

     [feature] #1623: Implement a `RawGenesisBlockBuilder`
     ```

-2. Add the issue number the pull request addresses:
+2. Add the issue number to the pull request addresses:

    - For `feature` and `fix` adding the issue number to the title is mandatory.
    - For all other types it is optional but highly encouraged.